alfredoosauce/eval_expr/README.md

 # eval_expr
-Program that evaluates an expression passed in as a parameter.
+Program evaluates an expression passed in as a parameter.